braedonwatkins/declination-calculator/README.md

 ## Model Implementation

+- started by creating a util module for converting geodetic coordinates to geocentric
+    - note to self: e is used to resemble eccentricity in these equations *not*euler's number!

 ### Geodetic to Geocentric

 My understanding right now is that data measured from satellites is what we call geodetic.
-Of course this is accurate to Earth's irregular shape.
+Of course this is accurate to Earth's irregular shape which is tricky to model mathematically and programatically.
 According to [this WMM technical report]( https://repository.library.noaa.gov/view/noaa/24390/noaa_24390_DS1.pdf) we should be treating Earth's real, irregular shape, as the [WGS 84](https://en.wikipedia.org/wiki/World_Geodetic_System) ellipsoid.

 Therefore, any spherical harmonics or spherical approximations we need to do we will need to use this conversion.